Home » Geography » Atlantic Ocean

 Atlantic Ocean Deepest Point

-The Milwaukee Depth, the deepest point in the Atlantic Ocean, is located about 100 miles (160 km) northwest of the island of Puerto Rico at a depth of 27,493 feet (8,380 m).
-It is contained within a submerged depression known as the Puerto Rico Trench, which is situated between the North Antillean Arc and the Puerto Rico Ridge at the southern end of the North American Basin.
+The Milwaukee Depth is the deepest point in the Atlantic Ocean, located about 100 miles (160 km) northwest of Puerto Rico.
+It reaches a depth of 8380 m and is part of the Puerto Rico Trench, situated between the North Antillean Arc and the Puerto Rico Ridge.

 Atlantic Ocean Water Circulation